Goals of library session for HS310:

 * evidence based practice sheet tab (CINAHLPlus with Fulltext (EbscoHost)

 Meta-analysis (and it usually indicates this in the title) are VERY high quality research.
 Experimental studies are next strongest--these are often called randomized controlled trials.
 Correlation studies are next--these are where the researchers are describing what factors are related to the topic.
 Descriptive studies are ok and they are a description of the way things are without any experimental treatment.
 Meta-synthesis is good too.

-- The library provides Databases by Subject Health Sciences + Nursing - ( http://library.calstate.edu/northridge/databases/subject/health-sciences-nursing ) this offers a list of databases recommended for the Health Sciences.
+- The library provides Databases by Subject: Nursing at http://library.calstate.edu/northridge/databases/subject/nursing - offers a list of databases recommended for the Nursing.
 Professor Highfield especially wants you to become familiar with CINAHLPlus and PubMed ( PubMed is available on the Internet - access to subscription databases CSUN has is limited to the CSUN's link to PubMed) .
-Additional on the right is our brand new discovery tool OneSearch which will search over 150 databases and allows you to save records on your own electronic shelf access using your same CSUN email login and password.
+Additionally, on the home page and at the top of every Database by Subject page is a link to discovery tool OneSearch which will search over 150 databases and allows you to save records on your own electronic shelf access using your same CSUN email login and password.
 Additional, we will explore the native interfaces for the following databases.

 Controlled Vocabularies, Age Groups and Limits in:

 - CINAHLPlus with Full Text (Nursing and Allied Health Literature) on EbscoHost offer CINAHL Headings, the controlled vocabulary CINAHL indexers use to assign subject headings to each record, limits, e.g. age, gender, Evidence Based Care sheets and Cited Reference searching.
 Remember not all the records have the full text so you will need to use sometimes the Find text icon which helps you identify if CSUN subscribes to the journal as well as give help in APA style.